open-wc/open-wc/packages/eslint-plugin-lit-a11y/README.md

 Accessibility linting plugin for lit-html.

-Most of the rules are ported from [eslint-plugin-jsx-a11y](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y).
+Most of the rules are ported from [eslint-plugin-jsx-a11y](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y), and made to work with [lit-html](https://lit-html.polymer-project.org/) templates and custom elements.

 ## Installation